storybookjs/react-native/ROADMAP.md

 ### Responsive + multi-device viewports preview.

 If you're smart about it you can already view the preview on multiple devices and windows.
-It's just an iframe after-all.
+It's an iframe after-all.
 But story selection and addon-settings are not synced.
 We want to make this much much simpler and a core feature of storybook.